Allen-Tanaka/wireframing/README.md

 - **Supporting Iterative Design:** Wireframes make it easy to iterate on layouts and features, fostering a user-centered approach to design.

 Wireframing is essential for building user-friendly, functional prototypes and sets the stage for successful product development.

+## Key Elements of Wireframing

+Wireframes consist of several core elements that shape the user experience and guide the design process:

+### 1. Layout Structure
+Defines the overall arrangement of components on a page or screen, such as headers, footers, sidebars, and content areas.
+- *Example:* A clear layout structure ensures that users can easily distinguish between navigation menus and main content, improving usability and visual hierarchy.

+### 2. Navigation
+Represents how users move between different sections or pages of the product, including menus, links, and buttons.
+- *Example:* Well-placed navigation bars or side menus help users find information quickly, reducing frustration and enhancing the flow of interaction.

+### 3. Content Placement
+Specifies where text, images, forms, and other elements appear within the layout.
+- *Example:* Placing important information above the fold (visible without scrolling) ensures users see key messages immediately, increasing engagement.

+### 4. Functionality
+Indicates interactive features such as buttons, input fields, and other controls that enable user actions.
+- *Example:* Including clearly labeled call-to-action buttons in a wireframe helps users understand how to complete tasks, such as submitting a form or making a purchase.

+Each of these elements contributes to creating intuitive, user-friendly designs that address both user needs and business goals.